Click here to enable the accessibility widget for this website (Can also be opened using the Alt+9 Key)

 To see the full position description, please click here.

-• Knowledge of Kentucky history is a plus.
-Experience working with diverse community organizations and volunteers
+• Knowledge of Kentucky history desired.
+Experience working with diverse community organizations and volunteers.

 This is a full-time position located in Frankfort, Ky., that reports to the Director of Historical Resources.
 This is an unclassified (non-merit) position pursuant to KRS 18A.115(1)(u).
-The annual salary for this position is $38,140.08 with a 5% increase following the successful completion of a probationary period.
-The regular work schedule is Monday through Friday with a 37.5-hour workweek, but the position may require occasional evening, weekend, or holiday hours as needed to support the programs and events of the Kentucky Historical Society.
+The annual salary for this position is $38,140.08.
+The regular work schedule is Monday through Friday with a 37.5-hour workweek, but the position may require occasional evening, weekend, or holiday hours and travel as needed to support the programs and events of the Kentucky Historical Society.
 Benefits include health and life insurance, optional dental and vision insurance, vacation and sick leave, holiday pay, retirement, and optional deferred compensation plans.

 KHS is an agency of the Tourism, Arts, and Heritage Cabinet of the Commonwealth of Kentucky.
 KHS is an equal opportunity employer and does not discriminate based on race, color, religion, sex, national origin, sexual orientation, gender identity or expression, ancestry, age, pregnancy or related medical condition, marital or familial status, disability, veteran status, political affiliation, or genetic information in accordance with state and federal law.